v923z/nothon/README.md

 The body of a unit (text, plot, etc) can be made hidden by clicking on the gray outline on the right hand side.
 The body will re-appear, if one clicks on the gray area once more.

+Plots can be created by simply calling

+	plot(sin(x))

+This will automatically create an array by calling x = linspace(-10, 10, 100).
+If this range (or frequency) is not appropriate for a particular plot, the user can override it by specifically sending

+	x = linspace(0, 2, 1000)
+	plot(sin(x))

+to the server.

 By pressing "save", the stripped content of the notebook will be written to nothon.note.